LanceHuang245/Zephyr/README.md

 # Zephyr

-A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API, Qweather API and the search functionality is provided by the OpenStreetMap API.
+A simple and beautiful weather app built with Flutter, powered by the OpenMeteo API, Qweather API and the search functionality is provided by the OpenStreetMap API.\
+The backend is powered by the open-source [Zeus](https://github.com/LanceHuang245/Zeus), which aggregates service provider APIs and provides intelligent data caching, classification, and data transformation capabilities to deliver Zephyr services.
 > **Note**
 >
 > This project is only for learning and communication use, please do not use for commercial purposes.
-And each API has a certain dosage limit, please do not abuse.
+All API interfaces have usage limits; please refrain from excessive or abusive use.
 ---
 ## Features
 - Real-time weather query for multiple cities
 - City management: add, delete, set default
-- 7-day weather forecast
+- 7-day/24-Hour weather forecast
+- Background auto update
 - Weather warnings
 - Dynamic weather icons and backgrounds
 - Theme settings with dynamic color support